 However, I do have to say, figuring out the logistics of traveling around Vis was quite tricky – as there are pretty limited resources online, especially when it comes to seeing the Mamma Mia filming locations.
-They don’t have group tours for it or anything so you’re pretty much on your own!
+The only group tours they have for it or are pretty pricey, which is a great option if you can do it!
+However, if you’re looking to stay budget-friendly, you’re pretty much on your own!

 We were able to pull together information from a variety of sources, and (thank God) our Airbnb host linked us with people who could help us organize transportation so that we could visit all we wanted to see.